 Cult films are known for their dedicated and passionate fanbase.
 Some of these movies, in turn, come from a cult literary work.

 The Shawshank Redemption.
-The 1994 movie compared to the 1982 book, Rita Hayworth and Shawshank Redemption
+Poster of the 1994 movie and cover of the 1982 book, Rita Hayworth and Shawshank Redemption

 VS3